 Not sure where to begin?
 Try these first.

-Provides full-text access to selected medicine, nursing and allied health books.
+Provides full-text access to a collection of medicine, nursing and allied health e-books.

 This database offers the digitized archives of the Royal College of Physicians of London from ~1100 to 1980, and contains a range of searchable monographs, rare books, primary sources, manuscripts, correspondence, reports, conference papers, medical reports, medical education textbooks, proceedings, lectures, anatomical drawings, public health surveys, photographs, drawings, data and ephemera produced by the researchers and members of the RCP.